2022-2023 Work-Study Notice to Students & Supervisors

 In order to receive work-study funds, students must meet all of the following eligibility requirements:

 - Be eligible to work in the U.S.

 - Be eligible for Federal and/or State financial aid

 (This means they must be either a WA State resident or a U.S. citizen (having a Social Security Number) or eligible non-citizen (having an Alien Registration Number.)

 - Indicate on the FAFSA that they are interested in the work-study program (or notify the Work Study Coordinator)

 - Complete their Financial Aid file on time

 - Be enrolled at least half-time (6 or more credits)

 - Apply to, and be hired for a work-study position

-Due to the fact that work-study funds are limited for the 2016-2017 school year, not all students that indicated their interest in work-study will be awarded.
+Due to the fact that work-study funds are limited for the 2022-2023 school year, not all students that indicated their interest in work-study will be awarded.
 Please email the Work Study Coordinator Elizabeth Griswold at EGriswold@pencol.edu if you wish to apply for a work study job but don't have work study funds offered yet.